AU-Biocommons/genome-annotation/ansible-test/README.md

 10. playbook-apollo-restart-services.yml
 11. **`Wait 3mins to allow apollo database tables to be created`**
 12. playbook-apollo-docker-postgres-create-admin.yml
+    1. Requires password of apollo admin user to passed in as a parameter
 13. playbook-update-base-ubuntu.yml
     1. This playbook will do a reboot at the end